Will weighed the three options.

 The camp fell dead silent.

 Will stayed on his knees, his chest heaving, his bruised ribs screaming in protest.
 He looked up.
 Maddie limped out of the trees, her knee bleeding freely, her face pale.
-Don was sitting up in the mud, clutching his bruised shoulder where the bolt had struck the armor, his eyes wide with shock.
+Don sat up in the mud, clutching his bruised shoulder where the bolt had struck the armor, his eyes wide with shock.
 Allison stood beside the downed guard, her spear lowered, her breathing steady.

 A pale blue System prompt flared in Will's vision, casting an invasive, unnatural light across the muddy camp.